-The Directors do not recommend the payment of any final dividend in respect of for the current financial year.
+The Directors have not recommended the payment of any dividend for the current financial year.

-29. EARNINGS PER SHARE
+29. EARNINGS/(LOSS) PER SHARE

-The basic earnings per ordinary share has been calculated by dividing the net profit or loss for the financial year attributable to equity holders of the Company over the weighted average number of shares of the Company in issue during the financial year.
+The basic earnings/(loss) per ordinary share has been calculated by dividing the net profit or loss for the financial year attributable to equity holders of the Company over the weighted average number of shares of the Company in issue during the financial year.